LeSphax/AGI-Hackathon/README.md

 `python main.py` runs the graph UI from a graph.json file

-`python graph.py column_name table_name` creates the graph.json file from the picnichealth repository (hardcoded in the file).
+`python graph.py column_name table_name` creates the graph.json file from the picnichealth repository (hardcoded in the file to run on my machine).

 I didn't really manage to go for a general approach yet so the current approach is very specific to the picnichealth repository.